redboltz/mqtt-broker-tokio/README.md

   - When None, the broker uses the client's Keep Alive value and doesn't send the Server Keep Alive property
   - Useful for enforcing uniform Keep Alive intervals across all clients

+- **`--mqtt-session-expiry-interval`**: Override client's Session Expiry Interval
+  - When set, the broker ignores the client's Session Expiry Interval in CONNECT and uses this value instead
+  - The server sends this value via the `Session Expiry Interval` property in CONNACK (MQTT v5.0 only)
+  - Valid values: 0-65535 (default: None - use client's value)
+  - When None, the broker uses the client's Session Expiry Interval value and doesn't send the property
+  - Value 0 means session expires immediately after disconnect
+  - Useful for enforcing uniform session persistence policies across all clients

 ### Example Usage

 ```bash